Primary Navigation Mobile

 You can also get apps that allow raw capture from the camera.
 This allows more flexibility in processing for HDR without the image degrading too much, as well as other benefits if you plan to delve deeper.

 Finally, many smartphones now offer multiple cameras or portrait modes to blur backgrounds, and some (such as the Doogee S98 range) add night vision or thermal cameras.
-You don’t necessarily need a high-end camera to get advanced photographic tools, though it’s probably cheaper to have a secondhand DSLR and a functional smartphone than it is to buy the latest high-end iPhone!
+You don’t necessarily need a high-end camera to get advanced photographic tools, though it’s probably cheaper to have a second hand DSLR or quality compact camera and a functional smartphone than it is to buy the latest high-end iPhone – the lens quality of a standalone camera is almost always better than on even the fanciest smartphone camera.

 Is it worth the effort of taking good pictures for an advert?